KSU-IEEE/behaviors/update-notes.md

 Pubs:
 - /bot/doneMove = std_msgs Bool

+## Random new Publishers added
+- grabbedGhost - std_msgs::Int8
+    - sent when a ghost is picked up, need to update a_star to sub to it

-## attack_ghosts:
+## Random Params:
-- Arm publishers and Subscribers
-- Update locations where it is safe to grab the ghosts
-- read in armBaseHeight, sensorDist, and armLength
+- /arm/length
+    - the length of the physical arm
-- add remove_wall publisher
+- /arm/baseHeight
+    - the height that the arm sits on the bot from the ground

 ## check_for_ghosts:
 - update to just check for locations with the arm's distance sensor